Confident Potty Training: A Gentle, Proven Path to Independence

 Keep a spare outfit in every room and your car for quick changes.

-Use ziplock bags to store clean clothes and contain soiled ones.
+Use Ziploc bags to store clean clothes and contain soiled ones.

 Choose darker colors or patterns to hide minor accidents when out.